nanocurrency/nano-docs/docs/integration-guides/index.md

 --8<-- "warning-node-wallet-not-for-prod-use.md"

-The official binaries, builds and Docker containers for the nano node published by the Nano Foundation have an internal wallet available for use in development and testing.
+The official binaries, builds and Docker containers for the Nano node published by the Nano Foundation have an internal wallet available for use in development and testing.
 This is Qt based wallet with both a GUI and related [RPC commands](../commands/rpc-protocol.md#wallet-rpcs).
 The following features are available via the GUI:

 - Import wallet and adhoc keys
 - Export seed (automatically generated on startup)